 Nicolas Goldstein joined the HSR & Policy PhD program in 2010.
 He received his BA in Urban Studies from Washington University in St. Louis.
 He is currently enrolled in the MD/PhD program at URSMD.
-Nicolas has interned/volunteered in hospitals, non-profit organizations, and non-governmental organizations.
-In addition, he served as a research associate on several projects involving childhood influenza vaccination, childhood HPV vaccination, childhood obesity, pediatric health economics, the utilization of minority health data, Chagas disease, and trachoma.
+Nicolas has interned/volunteered in hospitals, student clinics, non-profit organizations, and non-governmental organizations.
+He has served as a research associate on projects involving childhood influenza vaccination, childhood HPV vaccination, childhood obesity, pediatric health economics, and the utilization of minority health data.
 His research interests include pediatric health, premature birth, pregnancy outcomes, neonatal health, pediatric asthma, pediatric vaccination, health disparities, and urban health.

 Chelsea Lyons joined the HSR & Policy PhD program in 2010.
 She earned her MA in clinical psychology from California State University-Northridge and her BA from the University of Texas at Austin.
 Her research interests include suicide prevention in Veterans as well as care coordination and continuity of care issues for people with serious mental illness.

 Chintan Pandya joined the HSR & Policy PhD program in 2010.
 He completed medical school in India.
 He then pursued a MPH degree with evaluative sciences major at SUNY Stony Brook.
 Before coming to Rochester, he worked as research assistant on health disparity project funded by the NIH.
 His research interests are health disparities and their impact on health services utilization, public health policy, and long term care and health outcomes in older cancer patients.

 Mechelle is a graduate of Pennsylvania State University, where she majored in psychology and sociology.
 After graduating, she completed a teaching fellowship through the NYC Board of Education.
 She has worked on several NIH funded studies in the areas of cancer screening disparities, patient portals, and provider--patient communication about physical activity.
 Mechelle’s research interests include racial, ethnic, and socioeconomic disparities in health outcomes; as well as health information technology (HIT) use in underserved populations.

 Patrick G. G. Walsh joined the HSR & Policy PhD program in 2009.
 He received a Bachelor’s degree in managerial economics from Cornell University in Ithaca, NY.
-He received a Masters in Public Health from the University of Rochester.
-His focus is on outcomes and quality of care with regard to mental health care and emergency services.
-Patrick’s research interests include suicide prevention, older adult depression, psychiatric emergency service utilization, and substance abuse.
+He received a Master’s in Public Health from the University of Rochester.
+His focus is on outcomes and quality of care with regard to mental health and chronic pain care.
+Patrick’s research interests include suicide prevention, older adult depression, pain care, and psychiatric emergency service utilization.